misavojte/GazePlotterDocs/basic/groups/index.md

 # Participant grouping

-Participant grouping allows you to organize participants into custom groups for comparative analysis.
+Participant grouping in GazePlotter allows you to organize participants into custom groups for comparative eye-tracking analysis.
 The interface provides advanced group management with search filtering, bulk operations, and change tracking.

 ## Accessing participant grouping
 To manage participant groups: